Best Airline Credit Cards

 • You Frequently Fly with a Specific Airline:

 These benefits apply when you travel with the airline or its partners.
-If your travel tends to be with whatever airline offers the cheapest fare, you might find a general travel rewards card more beneficial due to its flexibility.
+If your travel tends to be with whatever airline offers the cheapest fare, you might find a general travel rewards card more useful due to its flexibility.

 • You Have Good or Excellent Credit: